EnergyNick/Crysis-Creative-Tools-Mod/README.md

 ## FAQ

-- Q: Is this mod support Crysis Remastered?
+- Q: Is this mod support Crysis Remastered? <br />
-- A: Currently no, but maybe in future.
+A: Currently no, but maybe in future.

-- Q: What versions of Crysis / Crysis Warhead are supported?
+- Q: What versions of Crysis / Crysis Warhead are supported? <br />
-- A: Tested on Crysis (v.1.1.1.6156, GOG) and Crysis Warhead (v.1.1.1.711, GOG)
+A: Tested on Crysis (v.1.1.1.6156, GOG) and Crysis Warhead (v.1.1.1.711, GOG)

 ## Links